 The seriousness of the changes to our climate and ecosystems and exponential acceleration of impacts has served as an urgent call to action for the College.
-This has been a collaborative enterprise where Junior Members, Fellows and staff have all had a role to play.
-So what have we been doing?
+This is a collaborative enterprise where Junior Members, Fellows and staff all have a role to play.
+So what are we doing?

 In 2021 the College went live with its project to build a new Special Collections Centre.
-Minimising environmental impact has been an important part of this project.and this will be the first passivhaus building of any size in Oxford and the first to be linked to a 16th century Grade I listed range of buildings.
+Minimising environmental impact has been an important part of this project.
+The Spencer Building will, we hope, be the first Passivhaus building to be linked to a sixteenth-century Grade I listed range of buildings.
 The architects are Wright & Wright, well known for the work they have done in both Oxford and Cambridge and most recently at Lambeth Palace.
-The project will complete in mid 2023.
+The project will complete in mid-2024.

 We are rolling out networked heating controls across the College in areas where we have gas heating, allowing greater control over heating and with the ability to automatically reduce heating temperatures if rooms are not occupied.
-We believe, based on the trail at Banbury Road, that this will reduce gas consumption by 30-45% by volume.
+We believe, based on the trial at Banbury Road, that this will reduce gas consumption by 20-30% by volume.

-The programme of upgrading old sash windows is continuing over the summer in Gentleman Commoners’ Quad with a view to improving the thermal efficiency of our heritage buildings.
+The programme of upgrading old sash windows in Gentleman Commoners’ Quad was completed during summer 2022 with a view to improving the thermal efficiency of our heritage buildings.

 We are in the process of negotiating a sustainable energy project of national importance which will be used to deliver green power to UK research infrastructure in Oxfordshire.
 The College will, we hope, be able to take green power from this site using battery and solar arrays enabling us to audit the source of electricity used by the College.
 This is an innovative 21st century use of agricultural lands given to us by our Founders with the intention of sustaining the medieval College foundation.